 The Way to Recognize The Truth

-- A Sufism disciple, in his spiritual journey, must obey his master and go through eight austere stages to get intuition that is altogether the way to recognize the truth.
+- A Sufism disciple, in his spiritual journey, must obey his master and go through eight austere stages to get the intuition that is altogether the way to recognize the truth.

 - Refining morality, including degrees like repentance, refrainment, abstention, poverty, patience, reliance, contentment and submission.
-It is also inclusive of undergoing some states felt by heart.
+It is also inclusive of undergoing some states felt by the heart.
 They are the feelings of being in carelessness, closeness to God, love, fear, aspiration, enthusiasm, observation, assurance, certainty, and praising.

 - Having enthusiasm and anxiety,